imenBen/Features-extraction-experiment/README.md

 ### Navigating Accross Lattice Nodes

-Click on the lattice's node to get informations about the extent and the intent of each node. these informations are displayed in the "lattice node" view
+Click on the lattice's node to get information about the extent and the intent of each node. this information is displayed in the "lattice node" view